jonsag/ardHydroponic/README.md

 * Button, Enabled, Mode: Switch, Output: Virtual V3

 In your mail you will have received the authorization token.

+### Arduino Mega

+Compile and upload ardHydroponic/ardHydroponic.ino with, for example, Arduino IDE.

 ### ESP-01